Dallas Good: Death and legacy

 Good died unexpectedly on February 17, 2022, at the age of 48.
 In a statement from the Sadies' label Yep Record Records, it was stated that Good died of "natural causes while under doctor’s care for a coronary illness."

 His death was a significant loss to the Canadian music community and to his fans worldwide.
-Many musicians paid tribute to Good on social media, including Patti Smith, Steve Albini, Robyn Hitchcock, Randy Bachmann, and Ron Sexsmith plus members of Billy Talent, Barenaked Ladies, The Jayhawks, Arcade Fire, Blue Rodeo, and Junkhouse.
+Many musicians paid tribute to Good on social media, including Patti Smith, Steve Albini, Robyn Hitchcock, Randy Bachman, and Ron Sexsmith plus members of Billy Talent, Barenaked Ladies, The Jayhawks, Arcade Fire, Blue Rodeo, and Junkhouse.

 Colder Streams, the last Sadies album completed before Good's death, was released in July 2022.
 The band members undertook a concert tour to support it, performing most shows as a trio without a full-time replacement for Good, although Daniel Romano appeared at some shows as a guest guitarist.

-In 2024 the band released their first new album recorded without Dallas Good, a collaboration with Rick White entitled Rick White and the Sadies.
+In 2024, the band released their first new album recorded without Dallas Good, a collaboration with Rick White entitled Rick White and the Sadies.
 White had previously recorded his own album of Sadies covers, Rick White Plays the Sadies, in 2022 following Dallas Good's death.

-In 2025 the Sadies and the Good Brothers collaborated on "Now That You're Gone", a tribute song to Dallas Good.
+In 2025, the Sadies and the Good Brothers collaborated on "Now That You're Gone", a tribute song to Dallas Good.